apptainer/apptainer-userdocs/apptainer_and_docker.rst

 ..
 TODO Is the above not the config.json file referred to at https://github.com/opencontainers/runtime-spec/blob/master/config.md ???

-Even when all OCI blobs are already in apptainer's local cache, repeated image pulls cause *both* these last-two JSON object files, as well as the ``oci-layout`` and ``index.json`` files, to be updated.
+Even when all OCI blobs are already in Apptainer's local cache, repeated image pulls cause *both* these last-two JSON object files, as well as the ``oci-layout`` and ``index.json`` files, to be updated.

-Building Containers for apptainer from OCI Images
+Building Containers for Apptainer from OCI Images
 ===================================================

 .. _cli-oci-bootstrap-agent:

-Working Locally from the apptainer Command Line: ``oci`` Bootstrap Agent
+Working Locally from the Apptainer Command Line: ``oci`` Bootstrap Agent
 --------------------------------------------------------------------------

-The example detailed in the previous section can be used to illustrate how a SIF file for use by apptainer can be created from the local cache - an albeit contrived example, that works because the apptainer cache is compliant with the OCI Image Layout Specification.
+The example detailed in the previous section can be used to illustrate how a SIF file for use by Apptainer can be created from the local cache - an albeit contrived example, that works because the Apptainer cache is compliant with the OCI Image Layout Specification.

 .. note::

-    Of course, the ``oci`` bootstrap agent can be applied to *any* **bundle** that is compliant with the OCI Image Layout Specification - not *just* the apptainer cache, as created by executing a apptainer ``pull`` command.
+    Of course, the ``oci`` bootstrap agent can be applied to *any* **bundle** that is compliant with the OCI Image Layout Specification - not *just* the Apptainer cache, as created by executing a Apptainer ``pull`` command.

-In this local case, the ``build`` command of apptainer makes use of the ``oci`` bootstrap agent as follows:
+In this local case, the ``build`` command of Apptainer makes use of the ``oci`` bootstrap agent as follows:

 .. code-block:: none